carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

 First we need to include the CompileOnDemandLayer.h header, then add two new
 members: a std::unique_ptr<CompileCallbackManager> and a CompileOnDemandLayer, to our class.
-The CompileCallbackManager is a utility that enables us to create re-entry points into the compiler for functions that we want to lazily compile.
-In the next chapter we'll be looking at this class in detail, but for now we'll be treating it as an opaque utility: We just need to pass a reference to it into our new CompileOnDemandLayer, and the layer will do all the work of setting up the callbacks using the callback manager we gave it.
+The CompileCallbackManager member is used by the CompileOnDemandLayer to create the compile callback needed for each function.

 .. code-block:: c++